Dry Eye Syndrome

 It's Red, It's Itchy, It's Watery!

-It is estimated that over 30 million Americans have dry eye symptoms.
-Due to low humidity and high altitude, Dry Eye Syndrome is especially common and severe in Colorado.
-To better help the residents of Colorado, Vision Institute has recently been selected to perform our seventh dry eye research study.
-If you feel you are experiencing dry eye syndrome, some of your symptoms may be: itching, burning, scratching, watering, redness, blurred vision, foreign body sensation, and stickiness while awakening.
+More than 30 million Americans experience dry eye symptoms.
+In Colorado, Dry Eye Syndrome is especially common and severe due to the low humidity and high altitude.
+Vision Institute has been selected to conduct our seventh dry eye research study to better serve the residents of Colorado.
+If you have dry eye syndrome, you may experience the following symptoms: itching, burning, scratching, watering, redness, blurred vision, foreign body sensation, and stickiness upon awakening.

-Our tear film has three layers.
-The top, oily layer functions to prevent evaporation.
+There are three layers in the tear film.
+The top, oily layer serves to prevent evaporation.
 The middle layer is a watery layer which keeps our eyes moist and contains nutrients and germ-fighting agents.
 Underneath the mucous layer promotes coating and tear adhesion.
-If any of these layers do not function properly, then Dry Eye Syndrome can result.
+When one of these layers fails to function properly, Dry Eye Syndrome can result.

-Diagnosis is the first step to combat Dry Eye Syndrome, because some symptoms are confusing.
-A common question we hear is, “How can my eyes be dry when they are watering?”
-When the eye is dry, the brain signals to flood the eye to repair the deficit.
-Surprisingly, to treat this watering you must increase lubrication in the eyes, just as you do to treat other dry eye symptoms.
+In order to battle Dry Eye Syndrome, the first step is diagnosis since some symptoms are confusing.
+We often hear the question, “How can my eyes be dry when they are watering?"
+When the eye is dry, the brain signals to flood it with tears to make up for the deficit.
+In order to treat this condition, you must increase lubrication in the eyes, just as you do to treat other dry eye symptoms.

-One way to increase lubrication is by placing tiny plugs in the puncta (punctal plugs).
-This allows our eyes to keep the tears we make on our eyes, instead of draining away through the puncta.
-Decreasing inflammation in our tear glands can also increase our tear production.
-This is achieved through moisture chamber goggles, increased fluid intake, monitoring medications for drying effect, omega-3 supplementation, and eyelid hygiene.
+We can increase lubrication by putting tiny plugs in the puncta (punctal plugs).
+This allows the tears we make to stay on our eyes instead of evaporating through the puncta.
+We can decrease inflammation in our tears by wearing moisture chamber goggles, drinking more fluids, monitoring medications for drying effects, and ensuring our eyelids are appropriately cleaned.

-Dry Eye Syndrome is a problem that can be treated.
-You do not need to endure discomfort when you can see an eye care specialist for relief.
+Treatment for Dry Eye Syndrome is available.
+You do not have to suffer from discomfort when you can speak to an eye care professional for assistance.